Antonio Gates: 2014

 In week 2, against the Seattle Seahawks, Gates had three receiving touchdowns in the 30–21 victory.
 He was named AFC Offensive Player of the Week for his game against Seattle.
 Gates passed Lance Alworth to become the Chargers' career leader in receiving yards in week 7 against the Denver Broncos.
 In the season's final game against the Kansas City Chiefs, he became the fourth tight end in NFL history to surpass 10,000 yards in career receiving yards.
 He finished the season with 12 touchdowns, becoming the fourth player in league history to catch 12 or more touchdowns in a season at age 34.
 His teammates voted him the Chargers' Offensive Player of the Year and he was invited as an alternate for the Pro Bowl, but declined.
 He was ranked 52nd by his fellow players on the NFL Top 100 Players of 2015.

 2015

 On July 2, 2015, it was announced that Gates would be suspended for the first four games of the 2015 season for violating the NFL's rules on performance enhancing drugs (PEDs).
 On October 12, 2015, against the Pittsburgh Steelers in his first game back after from a four-game suspension, Gates scored his 100th and 101st career touchdown receptions.
-He finished the season with 630 yards and five touchdowns on 56 receptions.
+He became the ninth NFL player, and second tight end, to catch 100+ career touchdowns He finished the season with 630 yards and five touchdowns on 56 receptions.
 On March 9, 2016, Gates signed a two-year contract extension to remain with the Chargers.